Atollye/4_json/README.md

         ]
     }, ....
 ```
-## Restrictions of this script
+## Restrictions of this version of the script
-1. This version of the project works only with files on your local computer (not with links to JSON files in the Web).
+1. This version of the script works only with files on your local computer (not with links to JSON files on the Web).
-2. It reads files using your defualt system encoding (utf-8 for Debian Linux, cp1251 for Windows,mac_cyrillic for Mac).
+2. It reads files using your defualt system encoding (utf-8 for Debian Linux, cp1251 for Windows, mac_cyrillic for Mac).
 If a JSON file encoding does not match your system encoding, Cyrillic letters may not be displayed correctly.

 ## Project Goals
 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)